chenyitian/react-docs/tips/11-dom-event-listeners.md

----
-id: dom-event-listeners
-title: DOM Event Listeners in a Component
+# DOM Event Listeners in a Component
-layout: tips
-permalink: dom-event-listeners.html
-prev: props-in-getInitialState-as-anti-pattern.html
-next: initial-ajax.html
----

 > Note:
 >